The New Moon (1919 film): Plot

 The women are undeceived when they find a second mandate makes them national property at the disposal of men.
 They appeal to Marie at a moment when Kameneff is within hearing.
 She says she will make an appeal to Kameneff.

 Once she is alone with him, he reveals his identity and offers to revoke the order if she will live under his protection.
 With indomitable spirit, she denies him.
 Instead, she secretly helps women escape to the border.
 An orgy of brutality follows.
-Kosloff rapes potter Vasili Lazoff's (Marc McDermott) daughter.
-Marie locks Kameneff's sister, Nadia Kameneff (Marguerite Clayton), in a room to keep her away from one of his lustful henchmen.
+Kosloff rapes potter Vasili Lazoff's daughter.
+Marie locks Kameneff's sister, Nadia Kameneff, in a room to keep her away from one of his lustful henchmen.
 He tries to break open the door with an ax, and Marie grabs a large whip and beats him.
 He throws the ax, missing her face by inches.
 He then wrestles her to the floor before being driven off by an ax-wielding Lazoff.
 Marie is caught aiding women to escape and becomes a candidate for execution.
 She is arrested and taken to Kameneff's headquarters.
 Lazoff becomes an instrument of vengeance and chokes the brutal Kosloff to death.
 Kameneff, meanwhile, has executed a group of women, including his own sister.
 Michail, despite being told that Marie is Kameneff's mistress, goes to her rescue, and reads her innocence in her eyes.
 Lazoff holds the pistol that Kameneff uses to commit suicide.
 Michail and Marie escape across the border, to enjoy new freedom and true happiness, though betrothed under the unlucky full moon (sic, confusing full moon with new moon; but, in the film, only a crescent moon is shown.)